 - Example of settlement and verdicts in "failure to stay in lane" cases

-- Driver almost misses his exit on a two lane highway and suddenly crosses over to the right lane at the last minute, side swiping a vehicle in the adjacent lane.
+- Driver almost misses his exit on a two-lane highway and suddenly crosses over to the right lane at the last minute, sideswiping a vehicle in the adjacent lane.

-- Driver swerves into adjacent lane, causing a motorist in that lane to swerve to avoid a collision, thereby colliding with the concrete shoulder of the road.
+- Driver swerves into an adjacent lane, causing a motorist in that lane to swerve to avoid a collision, thereby colliding with the concrete shoulder of the road.

 Jake is heading home at night on the highway from his new girlfriend's house.
 He has never driven back from there before, but he trusts his navigation to direct him.
 He turns his navigation on as he travels down I-495 and, seeing on his navigation map that the exit he will be taking is not coming up for close to 18 miles, he turns up the music and relaxes.
-He becomes so relaxed, in fact, that he completely forgets about his navigation altogether.
+He becomes so relaxed that he completely forgets about his navigation altogether.
 And forgets that it is not plugged into the charger!

 After about 15 minutes of blasting music and otherwise relaxing as he drives down the night highway, Jake reaches for his navigation device to see how much longer he has until he is supposed to exit.
 As he looks down, he immediately realizes the navigation device has been turned off.

-In a slight state of panic, Jake tries to recall the exit that his navigation device has told him he would be getting off it.
+In a slight state of panic, Jake tries to recall the exit that his navigation device has told him he would be getting off.
 Was it Exit 19 or Exit 16?
 He can’t remember.
 As he almost passes Exit 16, he is all of a sudden sure that Exit 16 is the right exit.
 Desperate to get home, he cuts across three lanes of traffic to catch Exit 16 before it is too late.
 As he does, he hears loud honks and sees the flash of headlights, followed by a loud thud.
-Jake has just been rear ended by John, who did not have time to stop.
+Jake has just been rear-ended by John, who did not have time to stop.